This site is under construction. Got it!

 (7) Country subdivisions.
 As an alternative to conservation subdivision design in the Farm Zoning District and the Farm-Residential Zoning District, an applicant may choose a country subdivision design.
 This alternative does not include the reservation of open space or the level of site analysis and design required by a conservation subdivision.
 As a result, large residential lots are required in order to meet Town goals of protecting water quality and wildlife habitats and preserving rural character.
 See 1§ 120-911K(7) for more details.

-See Article 9: Subdivision Review for complete, detailed information.
+See Article 9: Subdivision Review for detailed information.